rundeck/docs/docs/api/index.md

 ## XML support

 :::deprecated

-XML support is *deprecated* and will be removed in a future version.
+XML request and response support is *deprecated* and will be removed in a future release.

+(This does not apply to "Document Formats" such as Jobs or Node resources.)

+Legacy XML API behavior is not enabled by default, it can be enabled with a configuration flag:

+    rundeck.feature.legacyXml.enabled=true

+Please see [previous 4.x versions](/manual/old-docs.md) of the API documentation for reference to XML response formats.
 :::

-XML results can be retrieved by sending the HTTP "Accept" header with a `application/xml` value.
-XML request content is supported when the HTTP "Content-Type" header specifies `application/xml`.

 ## Authentication